Dosage Form: tablet

 Trandolapril can cause symptomatic hypotension.
-Like other ACE inhibitors, Trandolapril tablet has only rarely been associated with symptomatic hypotension in uncomplicated hypertensive patients.
+Like other ACE inhibitors, Trandolapril has only rarely been associated with symptomatic hypotension in uncomplicated hypertensive patients.
 Symptomatic hypotension is most likely to occur in patients who have been salt- or volume-depleted as a result of prolonged treatment with diuretics, dietary salt restriction, dialysis, diarrhea, or vomiting.
-Volume and/or salt depletion should be corrected before initiating treatment with Trandolapril tablets (see PRECAUTIONS: Drug Interactions and ADVERSE REACTIONS).
+Volume and/or salt depletion should be corrected before initiating treatment with Trandolapril.
+(See PRECAUTIONS - Drug Interactions and ADVERSE REACTIONS.)
 In controlled and uncontrolled studies, hypotension was reported as an adverse event in 0.6% of patients and led to discontinuations in 0.1% of patients.

-In patients with concomitant congestive heart failure, with or without associated renal insufficiency, ACE inhibitor therapy may cause excessive hypotension, which may be associated with oliguria or azotemia, and rarely, with acute renal failure and death.
-In such patients, Trandolapril tablets therapy should be started at the recommended dose under close medical supervision.
-These patients should be followed closely during the first 2 weeks of treatment and, thereafter, whenever the dosage of Trandolapril tablets or diuretic is increased (see DOSAGE AND ADMINISTRATION).
+In patients with excessive hypotension, which may be associated with oliguria or azotemia, and rarely, with acute renal failure and death.
+In such patients, Trandolapril therapy should be started at the recommended dose under close medical supervision.
+These patients should be followed closely during the first 2 weeks of treatment and, thereafter, whenever the dosage of Trandolapril or diuretic is increased.
+(See DOSAGE AND ADMINISTRATION.)
 Care in avoiding hypotension should also be taken in patients with ischemic heart disease, aortic stenosis, or cerebrovascular disease.

 Another ACE inhibitor, captopril, has been shown to cause agranulocytosis and bone marrow depression rarely in patients with uncomplicated hypertension, but more frequently in patients with renal impairment, especially if they also have a collagen-vascular disease such as systemic lupus erythematosus or scleroderma.
 Available data from clinical trials of Trandolapril are insufficient to show that Trandolapril does not cause agranulocytosis at similar rates.
 As with other ACE inhibitors, periodic monitoring of white blood cell counts in patients with collagen-vascular disease and/or renal disease should be considered.